GLOBAL MARKETS-Stocks rise, dollar slips as risk aversion eases | Business

 GLOBAL MARKETS-Stocks rise, dollar slips as risk aversion eases

-The dollar retreated and Wall Street rallied on Thursday as investors looked past weak U.S. GDP and jobless claims data to hopes of a rosier economy ahead and welcomed restrictions on the social media-driven trading frenzy.
-Online trading platforms Robinhood and Interactive Brokers restricted trading in shares of GameStop, BlackBerry and other companies that saw hefty gains this week after they were targeted by an army of retail buyers.
+The dollar retreated and Wall Street rallied on Thursday as investors looked past weak U.S. GDP and jobless claims data to hopes of a rosier economy ahead and welcomed restrictions on this week's social media-driven trading frenzy.
+Online trading platforms Robinhood and Interactive Brokers restricted trading in shares of GameStop, BlackBerry and other companies whose shares gained sharply this week after they were targeted by an army of retail buyers.

-Shares of GameStop plunged about 44% from Wednesday's close, to $196.14, after hitting $483 earlier in the session.
-The shares had traded under $20 at the beginning of the year.
+Shares of GameStop plunged almost 68% from Wednesday's close at one point after hitting $483 early in the session.
+The stock had traded under $20 at the beginning of the year.
 Hedge funds would have had more margin calls if GameStop had kept going higher, said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

 "When it backed off a little bit, the market breathed a sigh of relief," Hayes said.
 The main Wall Street indexes on Wednesday registered their sharpest declines in three months after a squeeze on hedge funds holding short positions in the social-media darlings.

-MSCI's benchmark for global equity markets rose 0.88% to 658.22, while the Dow Jones Industrial Average rose 2%, the S&P 500 gained 2.00% and the Nasdaq Composite added 1.5%.
-Stocks in Europe traded little changed as countries grappled with new variants of the coronavirus amid extended lockdowns that weigh on near-term economic growth.
+On Thursday, MSCI's benchmark for global equity markets rose 0.71% to 657.15, while the Dow Jones Industrial Average rose 1.54%, the S&P 500 gained 1.57% and the Nasdaq Composite added 1.11%.
+Stocks in Europe closed little changed as countries grappled with new variants of the coronavirus amid extended lockdowns that weigh on near-term economic growth.
 The broad FTSEurofirst 300 index added 0.01% to 1,554.45.

-While GDP contracted over all of last year, data suggested a faster recovery than many expected.
-Other reports showed U.S. jobless claims were lower than expected at 847,000, compared with forecasts of 875,000.
-The dollar index fell 0.161%, with the euro up 0.12% to $1.2122.
+Other data suggested a faster recovery than many expected.
+Reports showed U.S. jobless claims were lower than expected at 847,000, compared with forecasts of 875,000.
+The unemployment rate declined more quickly than expected at year-end 2020 and the labor force will begin to recover in mid-2021, said Ryan Sweet, head of monetary policy research at Moody's Analytics.

-The Japanese yen weakened 0.16% versus the greenback at 104.28 per dollar.
-U.S. long-dated Treasury yields rallied from three-week lows.
-The U.S. government will auction $62 billion in U.S. seven-year Treasury notes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)